devonnlai/ailab2025-3/dotnet/03-rag/03-csharp-doc.md

 ### 3. Create configuration settings

-Create an `appsettings.json` file in your project root:
+Create an `appsettings.json` file in your project root and make entry in the project file to copy the settings files to output directory:

 ```json
 {